ska-telescope/developer.skatelescope.org/src/services/ait_performance_env.rst

 The OpenStack platform requires authentication in order to use it.

-At the moment, OpenStack credentials are sent individually and it is required to send an email to Dzianis Bartashevich (bartashevich@av.it.pt with the knowledge from Marco Bartolini (M.Bartolini@skatelescope.org).
+At the moment, OpenStack credentials are sent individually and it is required to send an email to  Domingos Nunes (dfsn@ua.pt) with the knowledge from Piers Harding (piers@ompka.net).
 In the next phase, OpenStack could support Gitlab authentication.

-To access the OpenStack platform go to http://192.168.93.215/dashboard (require VPN) and login with your credentials.
+To access the OpenStack platform go to http://192.168.93.215/dashboard (requires VPN) and login with your credentials.
+These credentials should be the same used for your VPN authentication.
+The **Domain** to use is **default**.

 Virtual machine deployment
 --------------------------